 See the stars and rating information in the image above, just below the page link?
 Google announced in September 2019 that it would start disabling these kinds of rich review snippets for some kinds of pages, but not others.
 Now, at the start of 2020, these changes should be in effect for most—if not all—categories of pages affected.

-Why Did Attorneys and Doctors Lose Rich Review Snippets?
+Why Did Attorneys and podiatrists Lose Rich Review Snippets?

 Why, though?
 Google stated that the change is intended to cut out reviews that can be perceived “self-serving,” which it defines like this:

 "We call reviews “self-serving” when a review about entity A is placed on the website of entity A—either directly in their markup or via an embedded 3rd party widget."

 Under that definition, rich review snippets for many local businesses and organizations—like our attorney and podiatrist clients—are out.
 Meanwhile, review stars continue to display for other kinds of search results, like specific recipes and individual products.